 Once the Medicare intermediary/carrier has processed/paid their percentage of the approved charges, Medicare will electronically submit a "crossover" claim to the Medicaid FI that includes the co-insurance and/or deductible.
 If the "crossover" claim is denied by Medicare, the provider must submit a corrected claim to Medicare, if applicable.
 If the "crossover" claim is not received by the FI from Medicare, then the provider must submit a hard copy claim to the FI for payment of Medicaid's responsibility.

 To process hard copy Medicare crossover claims, the provider must do the following:

-- Make a copy of the claim filed to Medicare. - Put the Medicaid provider number and recipient Medicaid number in the appropriate form locators. - Attach a legible copy of the Medicare EOB including edit/denial descriptions to the claim.
+- Make a copy of the claim filed to Medicare; - Put the Medicaid provider number and recipient Medicaid number in the appropriate form locators; and